AbdullahAhmadAAK/P01-HighwayRacers/P01-HighwayRacers/Development/Sprint-4/readme_4.txt

 1. The main screen which displays the options to play game.
 2. Bike forward movement.
 3. Bike sideways movement.
 4. Camera coordinated with bike.
 5. Camera effects with respect to bike movement.
 6. Bike tilt during sideways movement.
 7. Infinite path generation of tracks.
 8. Tyres rotation.
 9. Add different obstacles on tracks.
 10. Differnt terrains creation; city, forest and rocky.
 11. Add weather conditions.
 12. Infinite generation of terrains.
 13. UI pause screen.
 14. UI end screen.
 15. Background Music of the game.
 16. Sound effect of bike engine.
 17. Sound effect of bike collision
 18. Accurate set center of tyres of rotation.
 19. Add sky view in the game.
 20. Calculate time of game running.
 21. Calculate distance travelled by the bike.

-22. shifting remote collaboration setup from git to sourcetree.
+22. Difficulty increases dynamically.
+23. Realistic Collision (Sound + particle effects)
+24. Pooling of terrains.
+25. Adding more obstacles on tracks.
+26. Converted obstacles into flat speed breakers.
+27. Adding coins on the track.

-23. Side rails extension of collider vertically
+28. Side rails extension of collider vertically

-24. made changes in Start screen UI and end screen UI to make them relevant to game
+29. Made changes in Start screen UI and end screen UI to make them relevant to game

-25. Joining a character with the bike.
+30. Joining a character with the bike.

-26. Implementation of life collectible after every 10-15 terrains
+31. Implementation of life collectible after every 10-15 terrains

-27. Implementation of cars as obstacles in city terrain
+32. Implementation of cars as obstacles in city terrain
+33. Remove shaky camera effect
+34. Move camera closer and directly behind the bike
+35. Convert to mobile and change UI accordingly (responsive to different screen sizes)
+36. Add sound for coin collectible's collection
+37. Display high score in start and end screen
+38. Fix pausing of screen of game on pressing pause button
+39. Implementation of audio controller
+40. implement gradual bike acceleration